Kitchen Remodel Checklist: 12 Tips for Success

 Before starting the renovation process, have a plan for the space.
 A good start is figuring out how to update its function.
 Consider how many people use the kitchen and how often.
 If the room gets crowded, then an addition may be beneficial.
 If you frequently entertain, this is an especially important upgrade.
 Suppose you like to cook, updating appliances is another necessary improvement.

-Designing is the fun part, but you want to understand what goes into the remodeling process.
+Designing is fun, but you want to understand what goes into the remodeling process.
 Figure out specific details, such as the goals and timeline of the project.
 Are you replacing the whole kitchen or just upgrading certain fixtures?
 You should also understand the phases of the project, such as demolition.

 During the construction process, you may have limited access to your kitchen.
 So, it’s important to plan how you’ll get meals during that time.
 In addition, know the payment schedule and obtain building permits.
 Understanding the scope of the project makes the renovation feel less stressful.

 When it comes to major renovations, it’s best to hire a contractor.
 You can do simple tasks like painting or replacing cabinets on your own.
-On the other hand, plumbing or electrical work should be left to the professionals.
+On the other hand, professionals should handle plumbing or electrical work.

 Keep in mind contractors have the knowledge and resources to complete a project.
-Hire them early since they are often booked in advance.
-Hiring contractors should be at the top of your kitchen remodel checklist.
+Hire them early since contractors schedule their work in advance.
+Hiring a good team should be at the top of your kitchen remodel checklist.

 To find reputable builders, ask family and friends for references.
 You can also search online sites, like Upwork, for independent contractors.
-Interview more than one contractor and know what you want out of the renovation.
-Check licenses, project history, and online reviews as well.
+Interview more than one contractor and know what you want from the renovation.
+Check licenses, project history and online reviews as well.
 Along with contractors, hiring an interior designer can help with planning the layout.

-Having a budget prevenst you from splurging on items you can’t afford.
+Having a budget prevents you from splurging on items you can’t afford.
 It’s important to create this budget before starting the renovation.
 First, get a general estimate for kitchen remodeling prices in your area.
-For example, an average renovation costs between $12,567-$34,962.
+For example, an average renovation costs between $12,567 and $34,962.
 The cost varies based on several factors, such as the kitchen size and scale of the project.

 You can also ask friends who have had similar projects done how much it cost them.
 Set aside some money for unexpected expenses as well.
 Before moving forward, have a plan to finance the renovation.

-Since renovation can disrupt your family’s daily routine, it’s important to plan the timing.
+Since renovation can disrupt your family’s daily routine, planning the timing is essential.
 For example, summer or spring remodels are more popular.
 You can rely more on your outdoor grill and less on your refrigerators.
 Plus, it is the perfect excuse to visit with friends and family.

 Also, you may want to wait to do renovations after the holidays.
 During this time, you probably use your kitchen for family gatherings.
-If you have children, plan the project for a time when they’re at school.
+If you have children, plan the project when they’re at school.

 Once finances are in order, start figuring out your dream layout.
 Have you always wanted an island or extra storage space?
 L-shaped kitchen layouts are popular for their functionality.
 The two adjacent walls create a triangle path between work zones.
 Adding an island can further enhance this layout.